Ants &

 • Locate and mark as many hills as are visible in your yard (flour works well as a marking tool).
 If you cannot locate the hill, please mark a 5' to 10' perimeter of known activity.

 • Locate and mark the area of entry to your home.
+Entry points can be caulked or plug with petroleum jelly.

 • Remove all 'food' sources that attract the ants to the affected location: pet food, sugar, soda, opened food packages, or uncontained trash.
 (Pet food should be picked up between feedings.)